christianalfoni/impact/docs/index.md

   - title: The best of both worlds
     details: Use your favourite reactive primitives to manage state.
 Use Reacts reconciliation model to manage UI.
   - title: Performant and accessible
-    details: Reactive primitives are more performant and enables an accessible developer experience for state management.
+    details: Reactive primitives are more performant and enables an accessible developer experience with automatic observation in components.
-  - title: Progressive state management
+  - title: Next state stores
-    details: Enhance components with reactive state management and easily share that state with nested components
+    details: Instead of leaving context and going global, take advantage of nested stores and handle state dependencies like a champ.
 ---

 <HomeContent>